Informal Autism Screener

 Parents may seek out this screener if you need support advocating for an Autism assessment with your GP or pediatrician to rule out/in Autism as it relates to your child’s behaviour at home or school, before deciding to pursue a pricey private autism assessment, or if you are looking for a 2nd opinion after being denied an Autism diagnosis through public assessment (VICAN).

-What is the value in an Official Autism Diagnosis?
+What is the value of an Official Autism Diagnosis?

 At Victoria Speech and Language Centre, we are passionate about accurate